pjakiela/ECON370/EDA-project.md

 ## Elements of the Poster

-You will present your results in the form of a poster, together with replication files that generate your tables and figures from the raw, publicly-available data sources.
+You will present your results in the form of a poster (48"X36"), together with replication files that generate your tables and figures from the raw, publicly-available data sources.
 Your finished poster should include:

 1. A statement of your research questions, your country sample, together with a brief motivation